svenvanheugten/meta-sln/README.md

 This is a proof-of-concept that allows you to work with multiple solutions spread over multiple repositories, as if the projects were all in one single mono-solution.

+The only way this depends on [meta](https://github.com/mateodelnorte/meta) is that it stops searching for dependencies in the directory containining the `.meta` folder, so it can easily be adapted to work without meta-repo's.

-It's worth noting that the current implementation is completely incomprehensible.
+It's also worth noting that the current implementation is completely incomprehensible.
 To be fixed.

 What on earth is this thing?
 ----------------------------